D-McK/DWP-Coding-Test/README.md

 # DWP Coding Challenge

-The additional functionality can be found in the TicketService.js file.
+The functionality can be found in the TicketService.js file.

 ## Testing
 Commands to run the test suite